laravel/nova-docs/src/customization/notifications.md

 ## Enabling Unread Notifications Count

 By default, Nova shows a visual indicator when there are unread notifications inside the notification center.
-If you would like Nova to show the number of unread notifications, you can call the `showUnreadCountOnNotificationCenter` method from your `App/Providers/NovaServiceProvider`:
+If you would like Nova to show the number of unread notifications, you can call the `showUnreadCountInNotificationCenter` method from your `App/Providers/NovaServiceProvider`:

 ```php
 use Laravel\Nova\Nova;